The blueprint for the human body is ‘written’ in DNA, and the ‘words’ are called genes.

-Numerous structural abnormalities of the support of genetic inheritance in the nucleus of the cell belong to mutations of the chromosome.
+Numerous structural abnormalities supporting genetic inheritance in the cell’s nucleus belong to chromosome mutations.

-We normally have 46 chromosomes, or 23 pairs.
+We usually have 46 chromosomes or 23 pairs.
 Each copy of a pair comes from one from the mother, the other from the father.

 Twenty-two pairs of chromosomes are similar in males and females.
 The sex chromosomes, or gonosomes, are the 23rd pair.

-Currently there is a method of detecting carriers for certain common diseases, looking for a copy of a faulty gene even in apparently healthy people.
+Currently, there is a method of detecting carriers for certain common diseases, looking for a copy of a faulty gene even in healthy people.

 Using carrier detection, some syndromes can be diagnosed, such as: